What to know about vaccinations this fall

 1. The flu vaccine is safe.
 With rare exceptions, the CDC recommends everyone 6 months and older should get an annual flu shot.
 This includes pregnant women and those with an egg allergy.

-3. You can — and should — get both the flu vaccine and the COVID-19 vaccine, including boosters.
+3. You can — and should — get vaccinations at the same time, including boosters.
 Both vaccines are safe to use together and may be given at the same time.
 The flu vaccine and COVID-19 vaccine may help protect those around you from getting seriously ill, including those who are more vulnerable, such as babies or those with chronic health conditions.
 Check to see if you should get a COVID-19 booster by visiting the CDC website.
+The RSV vaccine is also available for adults ages 60 and above to prevent severe RSV-associated respiratory illness.
+The RSV vaccine can be given with the flu vaccine.

 4. You can’t “catch the flu” from a vaccine.
 The vaccine contains an inactive or attenuated virus and cannot give you the flu.
 With that said, it can take two weeks for the vaccine to produce immunity to prevent infections.